Buffalo Sauce, Explained Properly

 Essential Reading

-If your sauce is too thin, here's how to thicken it.
-If it separated, here's why and how to fix it.
-If you want to understand what's actually in the bottle before you buy, start with our ranked guide.
+If your sauce is too thin, thicken it here.
+If it separated, fix the emulsion here.
+If you want to buy a bottle that actually fits the job, start with the ranked guide.

 Make It From Scratch Learn the Science